gdso-org/tech-doc/docs/definitions.md

 the information exchange by any party using the interface.
 This list will be updated regularly according to stakeholder needs.

-## Core Set of Data
+## Mandatory Fields
-The Core Set of Data is the subset of the Standardized Fields that is publicly accessible.
+The list of mandatory fields is the subset of the Standardized Fields that is publicly accessible.
-The Core Set of Data shall be implemented by all the participating Tire Companies (to be defined within governance agreement) and are always delivered in the message structure to the requester except when a specific field does not apply to the considered tire category or when the information is not available from one or more participating members.
-In that case the concerned fields will not be returned in the message.
+These fields shall be implemented by all the GDSO members (to be defined within governance agreement) and are always delivered in the message structure to the requester.

-Example: “load index for dual fitment” is currently not relevant for European Passenger Cars tires therefore, the field will be missing in the API response.
+3 mandatory fields :
+- Brandname
+- Commercial long description
+- Geometry tire size

 ## User Interface
 Local information system (mobile app, web app or back-office system) used to access the Tire Information